kubernetes/website/docs/reference/generated/kubeadm.md

    See [Securing your installation](#securing-more) for hardening.

 1. kubeadm installs add-on components via the API server.
 Right now this is the internal DNS server and the kube-proxy DaemonSet.
-There is no requirement for specifying kube-proxy bind address in kubeadm.conf.
+There is no requirement for specifying kube-proxy bind address in kubeadm configuration file.
 The kube-proxy bind address is dynamically assigned based on the address type of API server (i.e. v4 will assign 0.0.0.0 & v6 will assign :: ).

 1. If `kubeadm init` is invoked with the alpha self-hosting feature enabled, (`--feature-gates=SelfHosting=true`), the static Pod based control plane will